SEED0228/grackle/README.md

 ```

 Secondly, let kGenProg, a modified version of the original that can output source code and suspicious values as JSON files do the automatic program modification.
-To do so, place the program and unit test program in the kgenprog-jar folder and execute the following command.
+To do so, place the program and unit test program somewhere in the kGenProg folder and execute the following command.
 For more information about the kGenProg command, please see [here](https://github.com/SEED0228/kGenProg?organization=SEED0228&organization=SEED0228#usage).
 Note that you will need to use the "--history-record" option to output JSON to use this project.<br>

 For example, run a command like the following.
 At this point, please make sure you have version 11 of jdk installed on your PC.